persevie/statemanjs/README.md

 unsub();
 ```

-To unsubscribe all active subscriptions from a state, use the `unsubscribeAll` method;
+To unsubscribe all active and unprotected subscriptions from a state, use the `unsubscribeAll` method;

 ```js
 counterState.unsubscribeAll();